heche-psb/wgd/README.md

--o, --outdir, the output directory, default wgd_syn -f, --feature, the feature for parsing gene IDs from GFF files, default gene -a, --attribute, the attribute for parsing the gene IDs from the GFF files, default ID -ml, --minlen, the minimum length of a scaffold to be included in dotplot, default -1, if -1 was set, the 10% of the longest scaffold will be set
+-o, --outdir, the output directory, default wgd_syn -f, --feature, the feature for parsing gene IDs from GFF files, default gene -a, --attribute, the attribute for parsing the gene IDs from the GFF files, default ID -atg, --additionalgffinfo, the feature and attribute information of additional gff3 files if different in the format of (feature;attribute)', default None
+-ml, --minlen, the minimum length of a scaffold to be included in dotplot, default -1, if -1 was set, the 10% of the longest scaffold would be set
--ms, --maxsize, the maximum family size to include, default 200 -r, --ks_range, the Ks range in colored dotplot, default (0, 5) --iadhore_options, the parameter setting in iadhore, default -ac, --ancestor, the assumed ancestor species, default None, a option that is still in development -mg, --minseglen, the minimum length of segments to include in ratio if <= 1, default 100000 -kr, --keepredun, flag option, whether to keep redundant multiplicons, if the flag was set, the redundant multiplicons will be kept
+-ms, --maxsize, the maximum family size to be included, default 200 -r, --ks_range, the Ks range in colored dotplot, default (0, 5) --iadhore_options, the parameter setting in iadhore, default as a string of length zero -mg, --minseglen, the minimum length of segments to include in ratio if <= 1, default 10000 -kr, --keepredun, flag option, whether to keep redundant multiplicons, if the flag was set, the redundant multiplicons would be kept
--mgn, --mingenenum, the minimum number of genes for a segment to be considered, default 30 -ds, --dotsize, the dot size in dot plot, default 1 -aa, --apalpha, the opacity of anchor dots, default 1 -ha, --hoalpha, the opacity of homolog dots, default 0.1
+-mgn, --mingenenum, the minimum number of genes for a segment to be considered, default 30 -ds, --dotsize, the dot size in dot plot, default 0.3 -aa, --apalpha, the opacity of anchor dots, default 1 -ha, --hoalpha, the opacity of homolog dots, default 0 -srt, --showrealtick, flag option, whether to show the real tick in genes or bases, if the flag was set, the real tick would be showed
+-tls, --ticklabelsize, the label size of tick, default 5
 ```

 The program `wgd viz` can realize the visualization of *K*<sub>S</sub> age distribution and synteny.